Learn Python with Talk Python's 270 hours of courses

 31:56 And then we automatically know how to render everything else from there.

-32:04 from an endpoints, let's say as a JSON dictionary, that we suggest that we can just take it
+31:59 And like, wouldn't it be cool if as soon as you get the response from an endpoint, let's say as a JSON dictionary, that we suggest that we can just take it at next step for you, which is just to like convert it into a data frame.

-32:14 And then you wouldn't have to hustle with it.
+32:13 And then you wouldn't have to hustle with it.

-32:15 We've done that before, but in theory that sounds very, very helpful.
+32:16 But in theory, that sounds very, very helpful.

 32:24 It's a very quick thing for you.

-32:25 But if you just know Python, but not exposed to the whole data frame ecosystem,
+32:25 But if you just know Python but not exposed to the whole data frame ecosystem,

 32:36 and then that's all you have to care about.